kognise/obsidian-aviation/FAR/Volume 3/I Airports/0151 Federal aid to airports.md

 ### §151.47   Performance of construction work: Letting of contracts.

 \(a\) *Advertising required; exceptions.* Unless the Administrator approves another method for use on a particular airport development project, each contract for construction work on a project in the amount of more than \$2,000 must be awarded on the basis of public advertising and open competitive bidding under the local law applicable to the letting of public contracts.
-Any oral or written agreement or understanding between a sponsor and another public agency that is not a sponsor of the project, under which that public agency undertakes construction work for or as agent of the sponsor, is not considered to be a construction contract for the purposes of this section, or §§151.45, 151.49, and 151.51.
+Any oral or written agreement or understanding between a sponsor and another public agency that is not a sponsor of the project, under which that public agency undertakes construction work for or as agent of the sponsor, is not considered to be a construction contract for the purposes of this section, or §[[Volume 3/I Airports/0151 Federal aid to airports.md#§151.45   Performance of construction work: General requirements.|§151.45]], 151.49, and 151.51.

 \(b\) *Advertisement; conditions and contents.* There may be no advertisement for bids on, or negotiation of, a construction contract until the Administrator has approved the plans and specifications.
-The advertisement shall inform the bidders of the contract and reporting provisions required by §151.54.
+The advertisement shall inform the bidders of the contract and reporting provisions required by [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.54   Equal employment opportunity requirements: Before July 1, 1968.|§151.54]].
 Unless the estimated contract price or construction cost is \$2,000 or less, there may be no advertisement for bids or negotiation until the Administrator has given the sponsor a copy of a decision of the Secretary of Labor establishing the minimum wage rates for skilled and unskilled labor under the proposed contract.
 In each case, a copy of the wage determination decision must be set forth in the initial invitation for bids or proposed contract or incorporated therein by reference to a copy set forth in the advertised or negotiated specifications.

 \(c\) *Procedure for the Secretary of Labor's wage determinations.* At least 60 days before the intended date of advertising or negotiating under paragraph (b) of this section, the sponsor shall send to the Area Manager, completed Department of Labor Form DB-11, with only the classifications needed in the performance of the work checked.
 General entries (such as “entire schedule” or “all applicable classifications”) may not be used.
 Additional necessary classifications not on the form may be typed in the blank spaces or on an attached separate list.
 A classification that can be fitted into classifications on the form, or a classification that is not generally recognized in the area or in the industry, may not be used.
 Except in areas where the wage patterns are clearly established, the Form must be accompanied by any available pertinent wage payment or locally prevailing fringe benefit information.